 Service Pupil Premium (SPP)

-Service Pupil Premium funding goes towards addressing a number of identified needs including:
+The Service Pupil Premium funding that school receives goes towards addressing a number of identified needs including:

 • ELSA training for a designated member of staff, who works proactively and reactively to deliver support for the social and emotional wellbeing of pupils.
 The work also involves 1:1 meetings and delivering targeted support programmes.